 - a.
-A separate desk and file cabinet for each teacher. - b.
+A file cabinet for each teacher. - b.
 Closet space for each teacher to store his/her coat and personal articles. - c.
 Adequate storage in each classroom for instructional materials. - d.
 Teacher edition copies, if available, exclusively for each teacher's use, of all texts used in the courses s/he is to teach. - e.
 A sufficient supply of paper and other classroom materials. - f.
 Updated reference materials.

 All past practices regarding teaching hours shall remain in effect.
-The ratio of students to counselor shall not exceed the W-WEA ratio.